Make sure you read until the end for a special promotional discount!

-Ruamoko Hostel came from that simple idea of bringing together people from all walks of life, who leave with a rucksack full of memories.
+Ruamoko Hostel came from the simple idea of bringing together people from all walks of life, who leave with a rucksack full of memories.
 After traveling around Southeast Asia, Matt came up with the idea to build a hostel.

 While most people would have stopped there, he posted his idea on Facebook and was joined by fellow backpacker Andy.
-They decided to build Ruamoko (who is the god of earthquakes, volcanoes and seasons in Maori mythology) in Nicaragua.
+They decided to build Ruamoko (who is the god of earthquakes, volcanoes, and seasons in Maori mythology) in Nicaragua.
 It’s not too far from their home countries (Matt’s originally from Canada, Andy from California), and it’s in a beautiful part of the country, Popoyo – an up-and-coming town well-known for its gorgeous beaches.